openwpm/OpenWPM/docs/Platform-Architecture.md

 - `memory_watchdog`
   - It is part of default manager_params.
 It is set to false by default which can manually be set to true.
   - It is a watchdog that tries to ensure that no Firefox instance takes up too much memory.
-  - It is mostly useful for long running cloud crawls.
+  - It is mostly useful for long-running cloud crawls.

 ### Issuing commands